KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

         assertEquals(expected, MarkdownParse.getLinks(contents));
     }
 ```
-My implementation of `MarkdownParse.java` fails the test, pinking only the second link with normal ()[] format, and also fails to identify the right bracket of the url:
+My implementation of `MarkdownParse.java` fails the test, picking up every link as a valid link:
 ```
 2) testSnippet2(MarkdownParseTest)
 java.lang.AssertionError: expected:<[a.com, a.com(()), example.com]> but was:<[a.com((]>